kemi2805/PIPSxLinopy/README.md

 # PIPSxLinopy

-What to say.
-If you use Linopy.
-You should be able to also use PIPS now.
+You have to put the Linopy_Folder into PIPS-IPMpp/PIPS_IPM/Drivers/  .
+You have to change the CMakeLists.txt into the one in this git.